How to Interpret Biblical Prophecy

 Covenant Theology

 These people are largely Presbyterian and Reform churches including some Methodist and Reformed Baptist.
 They interpret all scripture from the point of view that there are only two covenants.
 This comes from their interpretation of Gal 4:22-31.
 There are several names for these two covenants, but no matter what the individual author may call them there are only two, the Covenant of Law and the Covenant of Grace.
-This view spiritualizes nearly all prophecy making The Revelation to be about the Churches struggle with apostasy.
+This view spiritualizes nearly all prophecy making The Revelation about the Church’s struggle with apostasy.
 All the promises God made to the Jews are for the Church either literally or figuratively.
 The doctrine of election is often emphasized.

 A. Spiritualist